 Ewan Craig is an APC assessor, APC coach and local director with Right Surveyors

-This article originally appeared in RICS Built Environment Journal April/May 2019 titled The case in hand
+The above article originally appeared in RICS Built Environment Journal April/May 2019 titled The case in hand